-Vote centers will be decided based on requirements set forth in statute, the accessibility to voters with disabilities and language needs, location availability, and public feedback.
+Vote centers will be decided based on requirements set forth in statute, the accessibility to voters with disabilities and language needs, location availability, public feedback, and in accordance with our Voting Location Accessibility Plan.
 The County Clerk/Elections office will use voter and population data to assist with selecting the best areas for vote centers.